ohscar/rmalloc/doc/paper/introduction.rst

-A very simple allocator would do little more than returning the pages as *malloc()* and have *free()* be a no-op.
+A very simple allocator would do little more than *malloc()* returning the pages and have *free()* do nothing at all.
-Obviously this causeslarge amount of memory to be wasted and if the application code using the allocator wanted to release memory back to the system and then allocate again several times, system memory would eventually run out.
+Clearly this causes large amount of memory to be wasted, since no memory would actually be released to the system.
+Eventually, the system would run out of memory.

 Therefore, an allocator needs to be more clever about managing memory.
 At the very minimum it needs to associate metadata with each allocated block in order to later free the blocks.
 The metadata is there in order for